 • Satiety Levels: Cardboard lacks the necessary nutrients and energy our body requires for satiety.
 By substituting nutritious meals with cardboard, we may experience constant hunger and unsatisfied cravings, leading to overeating and weight gain.

-See also How many calories does a plain bagel have
+See also How many calories burned during basketball

 It is crucial to emphasize that cardboard consumption should be avoided, as it offers little to no nutritional value and poses potential risks to our health and well-being.
 As professional chefs at Metro Cooking Dallas, we encourage individuals to focus on consuming a varied and balanced diet consisting of whole, nutrient-dense foods that can support optimal health and weight maintenance.